AutoMoT: A Unified Vision-Language-Action Model with Asynchronous Mixture-of-Transformers for End-to-End Autonomous Driving: AutoMoT

-AutoMoT follows the original setting of nuScenes and PDM-Lite for both of AE and AR, with each sample consisting of four historical frames and predicting and refining of temporal and spatial trajectories over a 3-second horizon.
+\paragraph{Trajectory Planning} AutoMoT follows the original nuScenes setting, using four historical frames to predict a 3-second future trajectory.
+Following PDM-Lite, the 3-second trajectory is represented by temporal waypoints for capturing motion dynamics and 20 spatial route points for road geometry.
 For the AE, we optimize the trajectory planning with an $\ell_1$ loss:

 where $Y_t^{\text{temp}}$ and $Y_t^{\text{spatial}}$ denote ground-truth temporal and spatial trajectories.
 Notably, the decision-making and trajectory planning are jointly optimized within the AE, enabling AutoMoT to learn coherent action policies grounded in semantic representations from the UE.